 The law defines how unique an invention must be to get a patent.
 The invention must be novel (Section 102) and non-obvious (Section 103).

-Novel simply means new.
+“Novel” simply means new.
 Is there a product that operates the way that your invention works already?
 If yes, then your invention is not new.
 An invention may be a combination of preexisting parts.
-Now, if someone else has already put together those combination of parts anywhere in the world, then your invention is not novel or new, and you cannot get a patent.
+Now, if someone else has already put together those combinations of parts anywhere in the world, then your invention is not novel or new, and you cannot get a patent.

 Unless the invention fits within a clear rule that indicates that the invention is obvious, it is difficult to accurately determine if the USPTO will reject your patent application as being obvious.
-Early on in my career as a patent attorney, I used to guess as to which inventions would get a patent and which wouldn’t.
+Early on in my career as a patent attorney, I used to guess which inventions would get a patent and which wouldn’t.
 On more than one occasion, I was surprised to see which ones received a patent and which ones didn’t.
 I suggest that you don’t try to guess as well.

 Next, the invention needs to be non-obvious.
 To be non-obvious in simple terms means that based on what people already know, someone else would not have put together the parts that you put together in the way that you did.
 Be aware that whether an invention is nonobvious is more of a legal definition.
 Two sections from the Manual of Patent Examining Procedure (MPEP) provide an in-depth discussion on how to determine obviousness.
 MPEP Section 2141 provides an in-depth obviousness guide on whether your invention is obvious.
 MPEP Section 2143, on the other hand, provides an in-depth discussion on how to argue that an invention is non-obvious.